zenml-io/zenml/docs/book/advanced-guide/stacks/custom-flavors.md

 Before we get into the topic of creating custom stack component flavors, let us briefly discuss some of the important design choices behind the abstraction of a ZenML flavor.

-In its implementation, the base abstraction of a ZenML flavor revolves around three base interfaces, namely the `StackComponent`, the `StackComponentConfig`, and the `Flavor`.
+The overall implementation revolves around three base interfaces, namely the `StackComponent`, the `StackComponentConfig`, and the `Flavor`.